0xf005ba11/bazel_ewdk_cc/README.md

 ## Arm64EC and Arm64X support

 Arm64ec can be implemented by using the `arm64ec` feature for compiling and `link_arm64ec` when linking.
-For cc_library/cc_binary, just provide both features when the `@platforms//cpu` value is `arm64`.
+For cc_library/cc_binary, provide both features when the `@platforms//cpu` value is `arm64`.

 Arm64X is more difficult as it requires finding a way to get bazel to produce both arm64 and arm64ec obj files for each source file while the `@platforms//cpu` config setting is `arm64`.
 The toolchain provides the `arm64ec` and `link_arm64x` features to allow using /arm64EC and /MACHINE:ARM64X.
-There is currently not an automatic way to deal with the obj files, but it is possible to write a macro that can compile the various obj files and then provide those to a final cc_binary/cc_library in the srcs argument.
+There is currently not an automatic way to deal with the object files, but it is possible to write a macro that can compile the various obj files and then provide those to a final cc_binary/cc_library in the srcs argument.

 ## Windows vscode intellisense settings